Scott Milanovich: Jacksonville Jaguars

-Edmonton Eskimos/Football Team
+2019-2021 coaching

 On December 12, 2019, Milanovich was named the 22nd head coach of the Edmonton Eskimos.
 He remained the Jaguars' quarterbacks coach until the end of the 2019 season.
 He named his coaching staff on January 21, 2020, but the 2020 CFL season was eventually cancelled due to the COVID-19 pandemic.
 On January 25, 2021, Milanovich resigned as head coach in order to pursue NFL opportunities.

 Indianapolis Colts

 On January 27, 2021, Milanovich was hired by the Indianapolis Colts as their quarterbacks coach under head coach Frank Reich, replacing Marcus Brady, who was promoted to offensive coordinator.

+Hamilton Tiger-Cats

+On May 11, 2023, the Hamilton Tiger-Cats announced that Milanovich had joined the organization as a senior assistant coach.
+After the team's offensive coordinator, Tommy Condell, was fired, Milanovich assumed play calling duties on August 7, 2023.

+On December 6, 2023, the Hamilton Tiger-Cats announced that Milanovich was promoted to the role of head coach, becoming the 27th head coach in team history.